shakfu/py-js/README.md

 core

+- [ ] enhance `py_exec` method to create a single string from argv so it can import easily
-- [ ] enhance `py_anything` method to eval if identifier is not a callable yet exists in ns
+- [x] enhance `py_anything` method to eval if identifier is not a callable yet exists in ns
 - [ ] Refactor 'py_eval' to make it more consistent with the others
 - [ ] Refactor conversion logic from object methods
 - [ ] idea: shift type conversion to python (cython) api calls which should be easier than doing it in c